CPE-1040-Spring-2020/assignment-5-transistor-circuits-Rodnock/README.md

 Fully Soaked Soil: 5 V

-4. When the MicroBit detects electricity on pin 8 of hte breadboard, it signals pin 16 to turn on the LED.
+4. When the MicroBit detects electricity on pin 8 of the breadboard, it signals pin 16 to turn on the LED.
 Digital In LED [Video](https://imgur.com/a/KN89csu)

 **Manual Calibration**